nhasjim/WorldCareTechnologiesWebsite/README.md

 # Example Express Application

+This is the command to start the server: npm install -g nodemon
+DEBUG=express_example:* nodemon

 [![Build Status](https://travis-ci.org/shapeshed/express_example.png?branch=master)](https://travis-ci.org/shapeshed/express_example)

 This is an example [express][4] application to accompany the article [Creating a basic site with node.js and Express][1].
 The site is [hosted on Heroku][6].